heroku/plugin-java/README.md

-# Heroku CLI Plugin for Tunnels
+# Heroku CLI Plugin for Heroku-Exec